ssttonn/flutter_wear_os_connectivity/README.md

 #### Unsubscribing to capability changed <a name="handling_capabilities_6"/>
-You can also unlisten to CapabilityInfo changed via capability name
+You can either unlisten to CapabilityInfo changed via capability name
 ```dart
 _flutterWearOsConnectivity.removeCapabilityListener(capabilityName: "sample_capability_1");
 ```